armdev/game-of-thrones/README.md

 No Docker, No database.

-Target shoot list has also fake endpoints to give opponents time for start.
+Target shoot list has fake endpoints to give opponents time for start.

 You can start from any microservice.